Turkey to share its Turkovac COVID-19 vaccine with all mankind (President) - ExBulletin

 Turkey to share its Turkovac COVID-19 vaccine with all mankind (President)

+Emphasizing that the Turkish vaccine has proven its protective effect in the studies that have been carried out, Erdogan said that Turkovac will first be made available to Turkish citizens and then Turkey will share it with countries that have difficulty in getting out. get them.

+At the Third Turkey-Africa Partnership Summit last week, Turkey received a strong demand from leaders of African countries, Erdogan said, adding that Ankara is keen to meet all such demands.

-From the start of vaccine development, Erdogan has been committed to making the vaccine available globally, saying it will be used for the benefit of all mankind.
+Since the development of the vaccine began, Erdogan has been committed to making it available to the world, claiming that it will be used for the benefit of all mankind.

-After months of development and testing, Turkey announced on Wednesday that the local COVID-19 Turkovac vaccine had been approved for emergency use.
+After months of development and testing, Turkey announced on Wednesday that the local vaccine was approved for emergency use.

 “To date, we have become one of nine countries producing a vaccine against COVID-19,” Health Minister Fahrettin Koca said.

-Turkey has administered more than 128.07 million doses of COVID-19 vaccine since it launched a vaccination campaign in January, according to the latest official figures.
+Turkey has administered more than 128.07 million doses of the coronavirus vaccine since it launched a vaccination campaign in January, according to official figures.

-Copyright 2021 Anadolu Agency.
-All rights reserved.
-This material may not be published, broadcast, rewritten or redistributed.

 Sources